gabriel1322/Experiments/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory using the terminal.
-3. If you're using a virtual environment, activate it (recommended).
+3. If you're using a virtual environment, activate it.
 4. Run the following command to install the required packages:

    ```bash